 “Marcos” Roberto Silveira Reis

-Marcos Roberto Silveira Reis , known simply as Marcos, is a Brazilian former World Cup winning footballer who played as a goalkeeper, widely considered one of the best his country has produced.
-He spent his entire career at Palmeiras, of the Série A, from 1992 until his retirement in January 2012, and became one of the club’s greatest idols, being nicknamed São Marcos (“Saint Mark” in Portuguese).
+Marcos Roberto Silveira Reis, known as Marcos, is a Brazilian former professional footballer who played as a goalkeeper.
+He spent his entire professional career at Palmeiras, of the Série A, from 1992 until his retirement in January 2012, and became one of the club’s greatest idols, being nicknamed São Marcos (“Saint Mark” in Portuguese).
 He was the starting goalkeeper of the champion Brazilian squad of the 2002 FIFA World Cup.
+He is regarded by pundits as one of the greatest Brazilian goalkeepers of all time.
+Marcos is one of the greatest idols of Palmeiras’ fans, alongside Ademir da Guia and Djalma Santos.
+In 2002 after a fantastic World Cup participation with Brazil’s team he received a proposal from the English team Arsenal and actually went to London to sign but then disappeared leaving Arsenal and fellow Brazilian player, Edu, wondering where he had gone, therefore the deal never happened.
+When he eventually surfaced he stated that he would rather play the Campeonato Brasileiro Série B (second division) with Palmeiras than play in any European team just for the money.

 Did you Know?

-Marcos debuted for Brazil in a match against Spain on November 13, 1999.
-Previously, he was included in Brazil’s squad for Copa América 1999 and 1999 FIFA Confederations Cup as a second-choice goalkeeper.
+Marcos debuted for Brazil in a match against Spain on 13 November 1999.
+Previously, he was included in Brazil’s squad for the 1999 Copa América and the 1999 FIFA Confederations Cup as a second-choice goalkeeper.
 He remained as Brazil’s backup goalkeeper as Dida and Rogério Ceni were preferred ahead of him.
-He became Brazil’s starting goalkeeper in Copa América 2001 and retained that position after the tournament, relegating Dida to the bench.
+He became Brazil’s starting goalkeeper in the 2001 Copa América and retained that position after the tournament, relegating Dida to the bench.
 He was subsequently included in Brazil’s squad for 2002 FIFA World Cup as the first-choice goalkeeper, replacing Taffarel.
 He started every game in the tournament and played every minute of Brazil’s matches in the tournament.
 He had four clean sheets, conceded only four goals in seven matches, and was elected the third-best goalkeeper in the tournament, as Brazil won the World Cup for the record fifth time.
+Simon Kuper and Stefan Szymanski reported in their book Soccernomics that Marcos spent the entire tournament in severe pain from a prior broken wrist injury that did not properly heal, unable to train fully or even catch the ball in some matches.
+According to Marcos’ agent, Marcos hid the injury from manager Luiz Felipe Scolari through the tournament.
 However, after a series of injuries that affected his career, Marcos lost his place in the team after the World Cup.
-He made only four more international appearances after the World Cup, and was left out of Brazil’s squad for 2003 FIFA Confederations Cup and Copa América 2004.
+He made only four more international appearances after the World Cup, and was left out of Brazil’s squad for the 2003 FIFA Confederations Cup and the 2004 Copa América.
 In 2005, he was called again and included in the squad for the 2005 FIFA Confederations Cup.
 He made one appearance in the tournament, starting in a 2–2 draw against Japan during the group stage, which turned out to be his last appearance for Brazil.
-On October 6, 2005, Marcos announced his retirement from international football, but continued to play for Palmeiras, the only team he has played for in his career.
+On 6 October 2005, Marcos announced his retirement from international football, but continued to play for Palmeiras, the only team he has played for in his career.
+However he would later go back on his decision to retire from the national team, and announced himself as still available for callups.
+He was placed on standby lists for the 2006 FIFA World Cup and the 2007 Copa América, but did not manage to get a place in the final list of neither competitions.
+Marcos got specially upset with missing the World Cup in Germany, as he was still recovering from an injury.